When sales enablement took off, its offshoots followed.

 The 80/20 rule applies to both types of enablement.

 About 80% of your messaging, positioning, and value proposition will be the same, regardless of the deal type.
-But you’ll tailor a crucial 20% to different types of customer.
+But you’ll tailor a crucial 20% to different types of customers.

 In partner enablement, you’ll tailor 20% to the partner type or vertical.